Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Method

-Snipper is a unified framework that simultaneously solves three tasks for a consecutive RGB snippet of $T$ frames: multi-person 3D pose estimation, tracking, and forecasting for the future $T_f$ frames.
+Snipper is a unified framework that simultaneously addresses three tasks from an RGB video snippet of $T$ observed frames: multi-person 3D pose estimation, tracking, and forecasting for the future $T_f$ frames.
 It consists of four components: image features extractor, transformer encoder (Sec.~\ref{sec:encoder}), decoder (Sec.~\ref{sec:decoder}) and pose trajectory matching for training (Sec.~\ref{sec:losses}).
-A novel spatiotemporal deformable attention (\ref{sec:3Dattention}) is employed in both the transformer encoder and decoder to aggregate informative pose features for the three tasks.
-To track in the entire video, we associate multi-person pose trajectories in overlapping consecutive snippets based on the common frame.
+A novel spatiotemporal deformable attention (\ref{sec:3Dattention}) is employed in both the transformer encoder and decoder to aggregate informative pose features shared by the three tasks.
+To achieve tracking in the entire video, we associate multi-person pose trajectories based on the common frame of two consecutive overlapping snippets with more details presented in the supplementary material.
 An overview of our pipeline is shown in Fig.~\ref{fig:pipeline}.